French scientist who promoted one of Trump’s favorite coronavirus cures may soon be out of a job

 Concerns over Raoult’s impact extend beyond France.
 Hydroxychloroquine prescriptions remain at far higher levels in the United States than before the pandemic, despite warnings of serious side effects from the FDA and researchers.

-When Macron visited Marseille again earlier this month, he credited Raoult as a “great scientist” but blamed him for possibly having hurt the country’s vaccination campaign through his public remarks.
+When Macron visited Marseille again earlier this month, he credited Raoult as a “great scientist” but blamed him for possibly having hurt the vaccination effort.
+Nationally, more than 60 percent of the French population is fully vaccinated against the virus, but the rates have hovered around or below 35 percent in pockets of Marseille.

-Raoult says he has generally been supportive of vaccination against the coronavirus — he has encouraged nurses to get vaccinated.
-But in contrast to his championing of hydroxychloroquine, his remarks about coronavirus vaccines have frequently focused on aspects that are likely to raise doubts.
+Raoult says he has generally been supportive of coronavirus vaccines — and he has encouraged nurses to get vaccinated.
+But in contrast to his championing of hydroxychloroquine, his remarks about the vaccines have frequently focused on aspects that are likely to raise doubts.

 “I never take any position against the vaccine.
 Never, never, never,” he told The Post, adding that “there is no question about vaccinating people who are at risk to acquire the disease, or to transmit the disease, or to have a severe form.”
 But he then spent much of the remainder of his response talking about the potential risks of vaccination for younger age groups.